JamesCarter314/FreeTokenMarket/README.md

-# SwapMarketplace: Info
+# FreeTokenMarket: Info

-A brief overview how Info part of SwapMarketplace website works.
+A brief overview how Info part of FreeTokenMarket website works.

 ## Table of Contents